Skip to main content

 There is an emphasis on independent and self-directed learning where students are given autonomy to develop a practice that supports their aspirations and ambitions.
 Skills in critical reflection and analysis provide you with the tools necessary to make decisions about your practice and learning trajectory.
 Students are provided with the opportunity to initiate, propose, and realise an Extended Research Project (Capstone Project), that is ambitious in scale and scope.

 Studio modules include development of illustration skills, concepts and practice through project work and utilise the studio as a site for making.
 Reading modules focus on critical and contextual theory or issues and positioning practice critically.
 Presentation modules orientate students within a professional landscape and include preparation for employment through development of future skills and career planning.
-The three Studio modules in Teaching Blocks Reading and Presenting are shared with MA Animation and MA Graphic Design Programmes.
+Reading and Presenting modules are shared with Animation MA and Graphic Design MA Programmes.

 This module recognises the diverse positions and experiences you each have in relation to contemporary illustration practice on entering the course.
 You are asked to examine your own practice and identify existing methods for image-making, which will then be developed by introducing discipline-specific notions of rigour, originality, ethics, positioning and inclusivity.